 ********START OF CHANGES********

-7 Security for non-3GPP access to the 5G core network
+7 Security for untrusted non-3GPP access to the 5G core network

 7.1 General

-Security for non-3GPP access to the 5G Core network is achieved by a procedure using IKEv2 as defined in RFC 7296 [25] to set up one or more IPsec ESP [4] security associations.
+Security for untrusted non-3GPP access to the 5G Core network is achieved by a procedure using IKEv2 as defined in RFC 7296 [25] to set up one or more IPsec ESP [4] security associations.
 The role of IKE initiator (or client) is taken by the UE, and the role of IKE responder (or server) is taken by the N3IWF.

 During this procedure, the AMF delivers a key KN3IWF to the N3IWF.
 The AMF derives the key KN3IWF from the key KAMF.
-The key KN3IWF is then used by UE and N3IWF to complete authentication within IKEv2.
+The key KN3IWF is then used by UE and N3IWF to complete authentication within IKEv2

+Security for trusted non-3GPP access to 5G Core network is defined in clause 7A.

+Trusted and untrusted Non-3GPP Access Networks are IP access networks that use access technology whose specification is out of the scope of 3GPP.

+Whether a non-3GPP IP access network is trusted or untrusted is not a characteristic of the access network.

+In non-roaming scenario it is the HPLMN's operator decision if a non-3GPP IP access network is used as trusted or untrusted non-3GPP access Network.
+When one or more of the security feature groups provided by the non-3GPP access network are considered not sufficiently secure by the home operator, the non-3GPP access may be identified as an untrusted non-3GPP access for that operator.
+However, this policy decision may additionally be based on reasons not related to security feature groups.

+In roaming scenario, the UDM in HPLMN makes the final decision of whether a non-3GPP IP access network is used as trusted or untrusted non-3GPP access network based on the identities of the access network and the visited network.
+The UDM may take the VPLMN's policy and capability returned from the AMF or roaming agreement into account

+For supporting multiple DNs, the same trust relationship shall apply to all the DNs the UE connects to from a certain non-3GPP access network, i.e. it shall not be possible to access one DN using the non-3GPP access network as trusted, while access to another PDN using the same non-3GPP access network as untrusted.

 ********NEXT CHANGE********